Postgraduate research admissions (PhD, EngD, MPhil)

 - The online application form is here: Apply Now.

 When completing the online form, please ensure you include:

 - brief details on your secondary education;

 - how you propose to fund your studies (if via scholarship funding, please ensure that you provide details of those you have applied to and the date you will expect a response);

 - the expected or final outcome of your degree(s) of study.

 You are required to provide email contact details of your referees.
 These must be professional email accounts, as we do not accept reference letters submitted from private (gmail, yahoo, etc) accounts.
 Please also ensure your referees are aware of this requirement.
 Where the referee does not have a professional email account, then a standard reference letter on original official letter-headed notepaper will be an acceptable alternative.
-Such letters should be sent direct to the College Registry Admissions (Engineering), Sherfield Building, Imperial College, London SW7 2AZ, UK.
+Such letters should be sent directly to the College - Registry Admissions (Engineering), Sherfield Building, Imperial College, London SW7 2AZ, UK.